 Netting the Pond?

-Some pond owners will leave the net on to protect their fish from predators.
+Some pond owners will leave the net on during the winter to protect their fish from predators.

 When do I stop feeding my fish and what happens to them in the winter?